Direnta/RBLXDiscordBypass/README.md

 http:PostAsync("https://direnta.github.io/RBLXDiscordBypass/postme/", Data)
 ```

+# Step 3.
+Rename the "WEBHOOK" in the ServerScriptService bypass script with your webhook url.

-# Done.
+# Done
-You should be done and you should be getting webhook messages sent now!
+Congratulations, webhooks should work now!